Money

 RFID blocking wallet/purse – to prevent card details from being scanned by the baddies.

-Section 2 – Relevant Posts & Pages
+Section 2 – Other Posts, Pages, & Resources

 Disclosure: Note that some of the links and advertisements and links, on this page (such as those to WayAway) lead to products from our partners.
 If you buy something after using those links, we may earn a small commission from the sale.
 However, you have our assurance that you won’t pay any more than you would by buying directly from their site.
 And we promise to only link to products or companies we’ve used personally, been recommended by trusted family, friends, or travel buddies, or researched thoroughly before adding them to the list.
 You may also see other links served to you by Google.
 These will display products that Google thinks you want to see.
 If you click on those advertisements, we also get paid a small (minuscule) amount.
 If you want to know more about how you help to fund our travels without costing you a cent – then CLICK THIS LINK for a more comprehensive explanation.